 Smart homes are now capable of entirely controlling the lights, power and heating of a person’s home.
 They can use sensors to detect if someone is in a room, and if they aren’t turn off power to those rooms automatically.
 They can also schedule effective times in the day to turn on and off the boiler, to maximise the fuel your house is consuming for heating.

-There you have it, 5 eco-tips suitable for 2018.
+There you have it, 5 eco-tips suitable for one and all.
 Give them a try today and rest assured that you are doing your best for the planet while not having to worry about the costs.